 The Secret Lake is not one of the single activities to do in Kampot, but it is a beautiful stop on many Kampot tours between the pepper plantation and the Phnom Chhnork cave.
 It was created as an irrigation dam by local farmers who were used as slaves during the Khmer Rouge rule.

 When we visited, the path across the lake was still flooded from the rains that had finished right before we arrived in Kampot.
 Our tuktuk could still drive across the road.
 But we did get out and put our feet into the water and took some photos!

 Many people miss out on one of the lesser known activities in Kep which is the Kep National Park.
 Located close to the beach behind the Veranda resort, it only costs $1 per person to enter.
 We did not stay very long as we were short on time, however if you have the time then Kep National Park offers an 8km circular trek, great for walking.
 There are beautiful views out over the coast, and the chance to see local nature including birds and squirrels.
 Apparently there are also monkeys in the park, although we did not see any.

-Evening river cruises in Kampot are offered by a few different operators, but one of the most popular is Captain Chims guest house in the centre of town.
+Kampot firefly river tours are offered by a few different operators, but one of the most popular is Captain Chim’s Kampot guest house in the centre of town.
 Operating every evening, you will get a two-hour cruise plus a free beer for the princely sum of $5.
-Seeing the fireflies n a Kampot river cruise is not guaranteed, but given that the tour is so inexpensive, it is a worthwhile investment in any case.
+Seeing the fireflies on a Kampot river cruise is not guaranteed, but given that the tour is so inexpensive, it is a worthwhile investment in any case.